alopezsanchez/web-tooling-benchmark-generator/README.md

 This tool:

-* Checks that the user is in in the [v8/web-tooling-benchmark](https://github.com/v8/web-tooling-benchmark) repository.
+* Checks that the user is in the [v8/web-tooling-benchmark](https://github.com/v8/web-tooling-benchmark) repository.
 * Checks if the new library already has a benchmark.
 * Installs the new library with `npm i --save-exact`.
 * Generates the benchmark and benchmark test files with the naming convention.